Rollins College

-Rollins College is a private college in Winter Park, Florida.
-It was founded in November 1885 and has about 30 undergraduate majors and several graduate programs.
-It is Florida's fourth oldest post-secondary institution.
+Rollins College is a private liberal arts college in Winter Park, Florida.
+It was founded in November 1885 and has about 30 undergraduate majors and several master's programs.
+Florida's fourth oldest post-secondary institution, it has an approximate enrollment of 3,000 students, composed of roughly 2,500 undergraduates and 500 postgraduates.

 History

 Rollins College is Florida's fourth oldest post-secondary institution, and has been independent, nonsectarian, and coeducational from conception.
 Lucy Cross, founder of the Daytona Institute for Young Women in 1880, first placed the matter of establishing a college in Florida before the Congregational Churches in 1884.
 In 1885, the church put her on the committee in charge of determining the location of their first college in Florida.
 Cross is known as the "Mother of Rollins College."
 Rollins was incorporated, organized, and named in the Lyman Park building in nearby Sanford, Florida, on April 28, 1885, opening for classes in Winter Park on November 4 of that year.
 It was established by New England Congregationalists who sought to bring their style of liberal arts education to the frontier St. John's basin.
 A commemorative plaque listing the names of the founders was dedicated 1 March 1954 and is displayed in historic Downtown Sanford.

 Early benefactors of Rollins College included Chicago businessman Alonzo Rollins (1832-1887), for whom the college is named.
 Rollins made substantial donations to enable the founding of the college, and was a trustee and its first treasurer.

 Another early benefactor was Franklin Fairbanks of St. Johnsbury, Vermont.
 Fairbanks was president of the family business, Fairbanks Scales, and was a founder of Winter Park, a donor to Rollins College and a trustee.

 In March of 1936 during a visit to Central Florida, U.S. president Franklin D. Roosevelt was conferred an honorary degree in literature at the Knowles Chapel on campus.
 Other U.S. presidents who have visited the campus include Calvin Coolidge (1930), Harry Truman (1949), Ronald Reagan (1976; prior to his 1980 election), and Barack Obama (2012).